Tomosius/P2-HangMan/README.md

 This function updates the hangman image based on the current mistake count.

 ### updateSliderDifficultyLabel
-This function updates the displayed difficulty label based on the slider value.
+This function updates the displayed difficulty label (on HTML page) based on the slider value.

 ### chooseWord
 This function selects a random word based on the chosen difficulty level and initializes the hidden word array.